|Principal Software Engineer

 Subject-matter expert on the internals of our software, Lua, and email standards.
 Trained my colleagues on various aspects of our systems.

-I had a number of different titles for my role during this time, but with largely the same responsibilities: Senior Software Engineer, Professional Services Engineer, Client Integration Architect, Principal Solutions Engineer.
+I had a number of different titles for my role during this time, from Senior Software Engineer to Principal Solutions Engineer, but with largely the same responsibilities.

 As a part of the Professional Services team, I designed and implemented solutions based on Message Systems' Momentum messaging server, often extending the platform with C, C++ and Lua.
-I worked primarily with customers in the telecommunications and financial services industries.
+I worked primarily with customers in the telecommunications and financial services industries, in Europe and the USA.
 Some highlights:

 Technical sponsor and development lead for two large, multi-year Professional Services engagements.
 These involved extensive requirements analysis, design and solution implementation work on behalf of the clients.
 Worked with Product to ensure required features were on the roadmap.

 Led a project with one other engineer that was one of the first large-scale uses of Lua for email policy.
-We discovered critical bugs in the Lua runtime, then debugged and proposed fixes for them.
+We diagnosed critical bugs in the Lua runtime, and then proposed fixes to the core product.
 Worked closely with Engineering to deliver fixes to the customer.

 Worked closely with our Support team to resolve any problems encountered by our customers.